Binary Search in Action

 };

-With the input as mentioned above, the algorithm will return index 4.
-If we draw a diagram, it looks like this:
+With the same input, the algorithm will return index 4.
+The picture looks like this: